Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 ---

-## 🛠️ How does Polkadot configure XCM to take these considerations into account?
+## 🛠️ How does Rococo configure XCM to take these considerations into account?
 - Barriers
 - Teleport filtering
 - Fee payment